sysadminmexico/brut3k1t/README.md

  * Use this for educational and ethical hacking purposes, as well as the sake of learning code and security-oriented practices. __No script kiddies!__

+Thanks for trying out brut3k1t!
+I've been pretty lazy in terms of development and keeping this code updated and in track, so please __PLEASE__ report any sort of errors that arise (including false-positives).

 # Much more features to come!